Doshinator/discord-bot/README.md

 # discord-bot
-Discord bot for entering users in an event
+Discord bot in python for entering users in an event